 Important - Clear the Automatically create links for work items mentioned in a commit comment if you are importing from a different project collection or a foreign git repository.
-VSTS will otherwise associate the commits to existing work items of unrelated team projects in the team project collection.
+Azure DevOps will otherwise associate the commits to existing work items of unrelated team projects in the team project collection.

 Mirror the repository